 What Genre Is Frank Sinatra’s Music?

-Defining the genre that Frank Sinatra’s can be a bit challenging.
+Defining the genre of Frank Sinatra can be a bit challenging.
 While most casual fans consider him to be a jazz musician, this is partly because he performed with the best-known jazz musicians of his age.
-However, Sinatra’s certainly did not fall into jazz as his primary genre.
+However, Sinatra certainly did not fall into jazz as his primary genre.

 Sinatra first became popular during the Big Band era of American music, which dominated jazz in the early 1940s.
 His popularity continued through the Great American Songbook era of the 1950s.